French IT firm Atos buys further three companies, posts Q1 sales drop

+AmericasFrench IT firm Atos buys further three companies, posts Q1 sales drop

-(Reuters) -French IT consulting group Atos said on Tuesday it acquired three more companies, as it continues its series of bolt-on acquisitions, while reporting a drop in its first-quarter revenue.
+French IT consulting group Atos (ATOS.PA) said on Tuesday it acquired three more companies, as it continues its series of bolt-on acquisitions, while reporting a drop in its first-quarter revenue.

 The group said it had bought Canada-based Processia, UK-based Ipsotek and German cybersecurity firm cryptovision.
 It gave no financial details of the transactions, and said the deals were expected to close in the second and third quarters.